-The board of directors is hereby to prepare the control is the proposal for the distribution of surplus, which have been reviewed by the audit committee and believe that there are no discrepancies.
-Among them, the 2020 financial statements have been checked by accountants Ms.Chen Pei-Chi and Mr. Lin Heng-Shen from KPMG Accounting Firm, and a check report has been issued.
+The board of directors is hereby to prepare the company's 2021 business report, financial statements (including individual financial statements and consolidated financial statements) and the proposal for the distribution of surplus, which have been reviewed by the audit committee and believe that there are no discrepancies.
+Among them, the 2021 financial statements have been checked by accountants Ms. Chen Pei-Chi and Mr. Lin Heng-Shen from KPMG Accounting Firm, and a check report has been issued.
 The report is prepared in accordance with Article No.14-4 of the Securities Exchange Law and Article No.219 of the Company Law.